-Carbon monoxide connects to red blood cells, robbing your body of the oxygen it has to have to survive.
-It blends with these cells nearly 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, robbing your body of the oxygen it has to have to survive.
+It blends with these cells over 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets taken to the important organs by the bloodstream.
-In short, carbon monoxide starves your body of oxygen.
-Organs have to have oxygen; when they lack it, they begin to suffocate.
+Carbon monoxide, instead of oxygen, then gets brought to the important organs by the bloodstream.
+To put it simply, carbon monoxide starves your body of oxygen.
+Organs require oxygen; when they lack it, they begin to suffocate.

-Your body requires a long time to get rid of carbon monoxide; however, it can be taken in much more rapidly.
+It takes your body a long time to get rid of carbon monoxide; however, it can be drawn in much more quickly.